erickgunawan99/astronomer_airflow-dlt-dbt/README.md

 Astronomer to run airflow.
 Moving data from DLT into Postgres using DLT Python package.
 Then fiddle with them using DBT.
-Also trying Astronomer's cosmos tool to break up a DBT project models into a visualized airflow-esque DAG with clear dependencies within each other and run them on airflow.
+Also trying Astronomer's cosmos tool to break up a DBT project models into a visualized airflow-esque DAG with clear dependencies within each other and then run them on airflow.

 <img width="904" height="766" alt="Screenshot 2025-08-15 224027" src="https://github.com/user-attachments/assets/da1c95b9-2c9a-4ea1-94e3-a1ba480f8727" />